 - Protection only in the United States

-A number of countries have joined patent related treaties in order to ease the cost of pursuing a patent in their country until the inventor can find out more about the marketability of their invention.
+A number of countries have joined patent-related treaties in order to ease the cost of pursuing a patent in their country until the inventor can find out more about the marketability of their invention.
 The most popular global patent treaty is the Patent Cooperation Treaty.
-However, in the end, a patent application must be filed in each specific country and issue as a patent where patent protection is desired.
+Read more about the pros and cons of worldwide patent protection.
+However, in the end, a patent application must be filed in each specific country and issued as a patent where patent protection is desired.

 I invite you to contact me with your patent questions at (949) 433-0900.
 Please feel free to forward this article to your friends.
 As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.